Clever/csvlint/README.md

 ### Options

+_*NOTE*: The default settings validate that a CSV conforms to [RFC 4180](https://tools.ietf.org/html/rfc4180).
+By changing the settings, you can no longer strictly guarantee a CSV conforms to RFC 4180._

-  * delimiter: the field delimiter to default with
+  * delimiter: the field delimiter, can be any single unicode character
-    * default: comma
+    * default: "," (comma)
-    * valid options: comma, tab
+    * valid options: "\t", "|", "ஃ", etc
-    * if you want anything else, you're probably doing CSVs wrong
+    * if you want multi-character delimiters, you're probably doing CSVs wrong
   * lazyquotes: allow a quote to appear in an unquoted field and a non-doubled quote to appear in a quoted field. _WARNING: your file may pass linting, but not parse in the way you would expect_

 ### Examples